cock-roach/roach-router-react/README.md

 # mixspa-react
-Mixspa-React wrapper some Component to make use Mixspa simple.
+Mixspa-React is a wrapper for mixspa-core.

 ## Current Status: